disclosure: we were sent these sauces for the purpose of review

 Amendoim – a medium creamy sauce with coconut milk, peanuts and a hint of ginger mainly used with chicken

 Moqueca – a medium sauce used with fish, chicken and vegetables with coconut milk, lime and coriander.

 Uum, what to try first?
 All the Rio, A Taste of Brazil sauces sounded lovely.
 I decided to try the Moqueca sauce first, with chicken.

 I cooked some red onion with garlic paste until the onion was soft, added the chicken and cooked until browned, added the sauce and cooked through until the chicken was completely cooked.
 I served the Chicken Moqueca with brown rice.

-I was a bit apprehensive in case Monkey didn’t like the Chicken Moqueca at all, especially as I hadn’t tried it before either.
+I was a bit apprehensive in case my son didn’t like the Chicken Moqueca at all, especially as I hadn’t tried it before either.
 But I needn’t have worried, he woofed it down with gusto!
-The sauce was lovely and creamy, there was a coconut base but it didn’t overpower the dish and there was a hint of chilli pepper that gave it a little zing – enough for me and not too much for a nearly 4 year Monkey.
+The sauce was lovely and creamy, there was a coconut base but it didn’t overpower the dish and there was a hint of chilli pepper that gave it a little zing – enough for me and not too much for a nearly 4-year boy.